Five Days Walking Montevideo: A Solo Traveler's Journal

 Day 1: Arrival and the Rambla

-Flew into Carrasco International (MVD) at noon.
-The airport is small, modern, and pleasantly unchaotic.
-Bus 710 to the city center: 42 UYU ($1).
-Forty minutes of highway and then suddenly you're on the Rambla — Montevideo's 22-km waterfront promenade that follows the Rio de la Plata.
+Carrasco International (MVD) is small, modern, and pleasantly unchaotic.
+Bus 710 runs to the city center for 42 UYU ($1): forty minutes of highway, and then the Rambla appears — Montevideo's 22-km waterfront promenade tracing the Rio de la Plata.

-Walked the Rambla from Pocitos toward Ciudad Vieja.
-The scale of this waterfront is staggering.
-They call it the longest continuous sidewalk in South America — 22 km of promenade along the water.
-Joggers, cyclists, families, old men with mate thermoses tucked under their arms.
+Walk the Rambla from Pocitos toward Ciudad Vieja and the scale lands.
+They call it the longest continuous sidewalk in South America — 22 km of promenade along the water, threaded with joggers, cyclists, families, and old men with mate thermoses tucked under their arms.

-Dinner: my first chivito sandwich at a cafe in Pocitos.
-Thin steak, ham, mozzarella, bacon, fried egg, lettuce, tomato, olives, mayo.
-In a bun.
-380 UYU ($9.50).
-I couldn't finish it.
-I've been thinking about it ever since.
+For dinner, order your first chivito sandwich at a Pocitos cafe.
+Thin steak, ham, mozzarella, bacon, fried egg, lettuce, tomato, olives, mayo, all stacked in a bun — 380 UYU ($9.50).
+Finishing it is optional.
+Thinking about it afterward is guaranteed.

 Day 2: Ciudad Vieja

-Walked to Ciudad Vieja, the colonial old town at the tip of the peninsula.
-About 4 km along the Rambla from Pocitos — a beautiful morning walk.
+Ciudad Vieja, the colonial old town at the tip of the peninsula, sits about 4 km along the Rambla from Pocitos — a beautiful morning walk.

-Plaza Independencia is anchored by the imposing Artigas Mausoleum (Jose Artigas is Uruguay's national hero — his image is everywhere).
-The Solis Theatre next to the plaza offers guided tours for 100 UYU.
-The interior is beautiful — all gilt and velvet, a mini version of European opera houses.
+Plaza Independencia is anchored by the imposing Artigas Mausoleum (Jose Artigas is Uruguay's national hero, his image everywhere).
+The Solis Theatre beside the plaza offers guided tours for 100 UYU, and the interior delivers — all gilt and velvet, a mini European opera house.
+Wander out into the streets and art deco buildings stand next to colonial facades next to the occasional modern glass tower.
+Saturdays bring the street fair to Calle Perez Castellano; come midweek and the quiet is its own reward.

-Afternoon: Museo Torres Garcia.
-Small museum dedicated to Uruguay's most important modern artist, Joaquin Torres Garcia.
-Entry: 250 UYU ($6).
-His inverted map of South America — with the south at the top — is one of those images that changes how you see things.
-The museum is never crowded.
-I had an entire room to myself for fifteen minutes.
+Then the Museo Torres Garcia, dedicated to Uruguay's most important modern artist, Joaquin Torres Garcia.
+His inverted map of South America — south at the top — is one of those images that rewires how you see a place.
+The museum is rarely crowded; you can have a whole room to yourself for fifteen minutes (entry 250 UYU, $6).

 Day 3: Pocitos and Nothing in Particular